tsaad-dev/te/drafts/mpls-te-topology/draft-busizheng-teas-yang-te-mpls-topology.md

 # Introduction

-  This document describes a YANG data model for Multiprotocol Label Switching (MPLS) with Traffic Engineering (MPLS-TE) networks {{!RFC2702}}.
+  This document describes a YANG data model for MPLS-TE network topologies: {{?RFC2702}}.

   This document also defines a collection of common data types and groupings in YANG data modeling language for MPLS-TE networks.
 These